Cloud Server Security – Best Practices

 Learn About the Best Practices for Cloud Server Security

-Cloud server setup can vary greatly since you are free to utilize any combination of software and applications to fit your needs.
-Opting for a cloud server versus a cPanel-managed VPS means greater control over your Linux operating system (OS) and environment.
+Cloud server setup can vary widely, as you are free to use any combination of software and applications to fit your needs.
+Opting for a cloud server rather than a cPanel-managed VPS gives you greater control over your Linux operating system (OS) and environment.

-But, this also means that it’s your responsibility to implement measures to help protect the cloud server and the data stored on it from unauthorized access, cyber-attacks, and other security threats.
+But this also means it’s your responsibility to implement measures to protect the cloud server and the data stored on it from unauthorized access, cyberattacks, and other security threats.

 While cPanel administrators use Web Host Manager (WHM) features to harden servers, you’ll need to manually install the necessary software once you upgrade to a cloud server.
-This guide will cover the best practices for cloud server security.
+This guide covers best practices for cloud server security.

 Choose the Right Operating System (OS) For You

-One of the first things to take into consideration is the operating system you are going to install on your cloud server.
+One of the first things to consider is the operating system you will install on your cloud server.
 There are many options available and you should ensure that you select the right server to suit your needs and the experience level of your system administration team.

-Also, keep in mind that you can easily change the operating system (re-OS) your cloud server at any time with InMotion’s Cloud Server Hosting.
-Here are some basic tips for helping decide on the best option for you.
+Also, keep in mind that you can easily change the operating system (re-OS) of your cloud server at any time with InMotion’s Cloud Server Hosting.
+Here are some basic tips to help you decide on the best option for you.

 • Are you used to managing cPanel with RPMs and CentOS commands?
 Maybe stick with CentOS.